Canop/miaou/plugins/README.md

 1. some server-side javascript code, executed in the same process than Miaou
 1. some client-side javascript code, concatenated and minified with Miaou's core javascript code
-1. some CSS code, compiled from SCSS code
+1. some CSS and SCSS
 1. some static resources, served without modidification
 1. sql scripts used to install and update plugin's tables